garlett/multiseat/README.md

 - creates configuration for: keyboards, mouses and videos
 - apply kmv config on the seats
 - start compositor service for each seat with non-root user
-- start compositor applications with compositor as ppid

 Currently using with 4 seats on nvdia gf7300 and amd R5-230